Canonical definition

 - Not the same as RACI.
 RACI tries to capture four things at once and usually obscures the deciding question.
 The four-role decision-rights model isolates who decides as the single most important fact.

 - Not the same as org chart.
-The org chart describes reporting lines.
+The org chart describes manager lines.
 Decision rights describe deciding lines.
 They overlap but are not identical.

 - Not the same as approval workflow.
 An approval workflow is a procedure.
 Decision rights are a structural fact upstream of the procedure.